dmozzoni/mongoose-intro/readme.md

 // The rest of our schema code is up here...

-// By adding `module.exports`, we can know reference these models in other files by requiring `schema.js`. module.exports = {
+// By adding `module.exports`, we can now reference these models in other files by requiring `schema.js`. module.exports = {
   Author: Author,
   Reminder: Reminder